For Immediate Release

 - Repair leaking sprinkler systems within 10 days.

 - Report any water waste to the Pueblo West Water Department at 719-547-3554 or email@example.com.

 - Run sprinklers while it is raining or during high winds

 - Waste water by spraying concrete, asphalt, or letting it flow down the road.

 About the Pueblo West Metropolitan District:

 The Pueblo West Metropolitan District serves approximately 33,000 citizens living in a 50-square-mile unincorporated portion of Pueblo County located approximately eight miles west of the City of Pueblo.
-Unlike municipalities, Pueblo West is a special district that is authorized to provide five services to residents – limited covenant enforcement, fire protection, parks and recreation, public works, and water and wastewater utilities.
+Unlike municipalities, Pueblo West is a special district that is authorized to provide four services to residents – limited covenant enforcement, fire protection, parks and recreation, and water and wastewater utilities.